 - Historical and Maritime Museum of Istria, Pula

 At the highest hill in Pula, the adapted Venetian fortification hosts permanent or temporary exhibitions or publications.
 The Museum has several departments and is accessible.
 You can arrive there by car.

 - Church of St. Peregrine, Umag

-St. Peregrine, the patron saint of the city of Umag-Umago.
-In the church there are various altar pieces and fragments of a wooden triptych from 15th century.
+St. Peregrine, is the patron saint of the city of Umag-Umago.
+In the church, there are various altarpieces and fragments of a wooden triptych from the 15th century.
 The church is accessible.

 - Lapidarium, Novigrad